microsoft/vscode-docs/blogs/2016/05/04/extension-roundup-may.md

 ## SVG Viewer by cssho

 This highly rated extension lets you view Scalable Vector Graphics (SVG) right from within VS Code.
-[See more details at the Marketplace](https://marketplace.visualstudio.com/items?itemName=cssho.vscode-svgviewer).
+[See more details in the Marketplace](https://marketplace.visualstudio.com/items?itemName=cssho.vscode-svgviewer).

 ![SVG viewer](2016_05_04_svg-viewer.gif)